aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/3000-create-construct-lib-pipeline-code.md

 });
 {{</highlight>}}

-## CodeBuild
+## CodeBuild Setup

 We'll use CodeBuild to actually build our project.
 CodeBuild needs a 'buildspec' file.
-A buildspec is a collection of build commands and related settings, in YAML format, that CodeBuild uses to run a build.
+A buildspec is a collection of build commands and related settings in YAML format that CodeBuild uses to run a build.

 Run the following commands to create the buildspec file:
 {{<highlight bash>}}